blancmatter/github-tutorial/README.md

 * https://www.markdowntutorial.com/
 * https://www.makeareadme.com/

-Markdown is also exceptionally useful for referencing code either `incline` where you may reference package or function names, but you can also create code blocks as below and also specify syntax highlighting for the language you are using.
+Markdown is also exceptionally useful for referencing code either `inline` where you may reference package or function names, but you can also create code blocks as below and also specify syntax highlighting for the language you are using.